Accelerometer Cabling

 Poor grounding circuit:

-Figure 19: Sensor mounting without insulation causes a ground loop
+Figure 19: Sensor mounting without insulation causes a ground

 Better: